Early Childhood Department

 To apply for Early Childhood group classes for children three months to six years of age, please complete the online application and arrange for payment of the $60.00 application fee.

 Applications are considered on a first come, first served basis.
 Preference is given to returning students and siblings who apply early.
-Upon receipt of your application, we will provide an enrollment contract for your child to enroll in your top class choice available at the time.
-The first round of enrollment contracts will be mailed in mid-March, followed by continuing admissions.
+The first round of Early Childhood enrollment contracts are mailed in mid-March, followed by continuing admissions for both new and returning students.
 See the Admissions Tab for additional information about the admissions process including answers to some Frequently Asked Questions (FAQs).

 Beginning the journey of music-making…